Migration and modernization: Common questions

 $IncreaseBandwidthScript = "C:\ReplicationBandwidthScripts\IncreaseBandwidth.ps1"

-#Timezone set on the Azure Migrate Appliance (VM) will be used; change the frequency to meet your needs
+#Timezone set on the Azure Migrate Appliance (VM) is used; change the frequency to meet your needs

 #In this example, the bandwidth is being throttled every weekday at 8:00 AM local time